 Q: What's your opinion of alternate guitar tunings?

 DS: I'm all for them - anything that widens the scope of an instrument is a good thing.
 Alternate tunings obviously increase the number of possible chords, so if I were a guitarist I'd definitely investigate them.
 However, my guitar skills are fairly rudimentary so it's unlikely I'll invent any alternate tunings myself!

 Gavin's Facebook page

 Porcupine Tree and King Crimson drummer Gavin Harrison is an old friend who has worked with Dave & Barbara since 1986.
-He played on the last three Stewart / Gaskin albums and joined Dave, Barbara and Andy for some quartet gigs in Tokyo in September 2001.
+He played on the last three Stewart / Gaskin albums and joined Dave and Barbara for some quartet gigs in Tokyo in September 2001.

 An old friend since the '70s and long-time collaborator who played guitar on many Stewart / Gaskin 1980's recordings.

 1969 - 1980

 Click here to read Dave's comment on Bill's autobiography.